 Key management personnel are those who have the authority and responsibility for planning, directing, and controlling the Company.
-There were no loans to key management personnel or directors, or entities over which they have control or significant influence at March 31, 2023 and December 31, 2022.
+There were no loans to key management personnel or directors, or entities over which they have control or significant influence at June 30, 2023 and December 31, 2022.

-During the three months ended March 31, 2023, no options were granted to Officers and Directors (2022 - nil).
+During the six months ended June 30, 2023, no options were granted to Officers and Directors (2022 - nil).

-The following related parties transacted with the Company or Company-controlled entities during the three months ended March 31, 2023 and the year ended December 31, 2022:
+The following related parties transacted with the Company or Company-controlled entities during the six months ended June 30, 2023 and the year ended December 31, 2022:

-- (i) George Routhier was a Director.
-He is the owner of Pipedreemz Inc., which provides advisory services to the Company.
-He resigned on June 23, 2022. - (ii) Michael Forbes is a Director and the Company's President and CEO.
-He was appointed on April 29, 2021 and is the owner of MDC Forbes, which provides CEO services to the Company. - (iii) Donald Dinsmore was a Director and the Company's COO.
-He was appointed on April 29, 2021 and left the Company on March 24, 2022. - (iv) Oliver Foeste was the Company's CFO until January 1, 2023.
-He is the Managing Partner of Invictus Accounting Group LLP which provides the Company with CFO, accounting and tax services. - (v) Paul Morgan is a Director of the Company.
-He was appointed on July 14, 2021. - (vi) Smoke Wallin is a Director of the Company.
-He was appointed on May 16, 2022. - (vii) Lachlan McLeod was appointed CFO of the Company on January 1, 2023 and is an employee of Fehr & Associates CPA, which provides accounting services to the Company.
+- George Routhier was a former Director.
+He is the owner of Pipedreemz Inc., which provided advisory services to the Company.
+He resigned on June 23, 2022. - Michael Forbes is a Director and the Company's President and CEO.
+He was appointed on April 29, 2021 and is the owner of MDC Forbes, which provides CEO services to the Company. - Donald Dinsmore is a former Director and former COO of the Company.
+He was appointed on April 29, 2021 and left the Company on March 24, 2022. - Oliver Foeste was the Company's CFO until January 1, 2023.
+He is the Managing Partner of Invictus Accounting Group LLP which provided the Company with CFO, accounting, and tax services. - Paul Morgan is a Director of the Company.
+He was appointed on July 14, 2021. - Smoke Wallin is a Director of the Company.
+He was appointed on May 16, 2022.

+Lachlan McLeod was appointed CFO of the Company on January 1, 2023 and was an employee of Fehr & Associates CPA ("F&A"), which provided accounting services to the Company.
+On June 2, 2023, the Company hired Mr. McLeod as an employee and the F&A agreement was subsequently terminated.

-The aggregate value of transactions, excluding share-based payments, with key management personnel and directors and entities over which they have control or significant influence during the three months ended March 31, 2023 and 2022 were as follows:
+The aggregate value of transactions, excluding share-based payments, with key management personnel and directors and entities over which they have control or significant influence during the six months ended June 30, 2023 and 2022 were as follows: